-If you decide to enroll in the All Access Pass, you have the opportunity to be taught by the hypnotherapist Marisa Peer, the bestselling author and flow expert Steven Kotler, law of attraction expert Michael Beckwith, and some other world-leading experts.
+If you decide to enroll in the All Access Pass, you have the opportunity to be taught by the hypnotherapist Marisa Peer, the bestselling author and flow expert Steven Kotler, law of attraction expert Michael Beckwith, founder Vishen Lakhiani himself, and many other world-leading experts.

-Mindvalley also previously ran events and conferences, but the future of these initiatives is in doubt with the coronavirus pandemic.
-But their online courses are particularly relevant, with so many people staying at home.
+Mindvalley previously ran events and conferences, but the future of these initiatives is in doubt with the coronavirus pandemic.
+Luckily, their online courses are more relevant than ever with so many people staying at home.

 What is the Mindvalley Quest All Access Pass?